Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 Why It Matters

-• Network infrastructure is growing – network teams need to be able to operate faster across greater scale no matter the size of the network.
+• Network infrastructure is growing – network teams need to be able to operate faster and fulfill more service requests than ever before.

-• With scale comes new systems to monitor and manage your network, and your automation solution needs to be able to keep up.
+• With scale comes new systems to monitor and manage your network, and your solution needs to be able to integrate with those systems so they can be leveraged in orchestrated workflows.

-• A solution that can’t scale will cause significant issues down the road once limits are reached, as switching may involve re-skilling or new integration work.
+• A solution that can’t scale will cause significant issues down the road, and switching may involve re-skilling, custom integration work, and more.

 Solution Evaluation Questions